mnot/httplint/.antigravity/rules.md

 ## Fields

-Many of the things that are checked for are HTTP fields.
+Many of the things that are checked for are HTTP fields, using the HttpField class.
 See `CONTRIBUTING.md` for guidance.

 ## Notes